Vaginismus Coping Strategies That Finally Work

 • Additionally, practice 10 repetitions morning and night to relax the pelvic floor and restore inner vaginal health*

-*After 4 weeks, add gentle strengthening to support proper muscle balance and control:
+*After 4 weeks, add gentle strengthening for balance and bladder support:

-• Do 10 light pelvic floor contractions daily (as if stopping the flow of urine)
+• Do 10 light pelvic floor contractions daily (as if gently stopping the flow of urine)

 4. Harness Your Focus - Because Your Mind Can Only Attend to One Thing